ReNginx/LRAstar/README.md

 # LRAstar
-an naive implementation of Lazy Receding Astar Algorithm
+a naive implementation of Lazy Receding Astar Algorithm